jacobkap/crimebythenumbers/docs/graphing-2.md

 ```

-From this we can see that the data is from early January through about a week ago.
+From this we can see that the data is from early January through mid-2019.
 From the age column we can see that the average age is about 37 with most people around that range.
 Now we can use `table()` to see how often each value appears in each variable.
 We don't want to do this for city or name as there would be too many values, but it will work for the other columns.
 Let's start with the "manner_of_death" column.

 ```r